 How much do I need to feel the benefits?

 The most powerful muscle building effects of l-arginine come when it is combined with exercise, especially weight bearing, gym, circuit training and boxing.
 Doses of 5-9 grams per day can increase resting growth levels by a minimum of 100%, and when exercising by up to 500%.

-L-arginine can also be beneficial in the treatment of female infertility, as it can actually increase the circulation to the genital tissue in both sexes.
+L-arginine can also be beneficial in the treatment of female infertility, due to the fact it can actually increase the circulation to the genital tissue in both sexes.

 Research suggests that l-arginine and NAC together may help to naturally balance hormones, playing a role in helping to alleviate inbalances of estrogen and PCOS.

 4. STRONGER IMMUNE SYSTEM